pgxn/docker-pgxn-tools/README.md

       - name: Check out the repo
         uses: actions/checkout@v4
       - name: Test on PostgreSQL ${{ matrix.pg }}
-        run: pg-build-test # or pgrx-build-test for a pgrx extension
+        run: pg-build-test # or pgrx-build-test
 ```

 This example demonstrates automatic publishing of a release whenever a tag is